 Alan Beaman (Photo: Jennifer Linzer)

-Beaman was convicted of Lockmiller's murder in 1995 and sentenced to 50 years in prison despite the lack of any direct evidence of his guilt, and his direct appeal was denied.
-During the course of lengthy post-conviction proceedings, Beaman's Center attorneys developed evidence showing that the prosecution had failed to disclose evidence regarding another suspect in the case and had misled the jury with regard to critical timeline facts.
-Although the circuit and appellate courts continued to uphold the conviction, the Illniois Supreme Court unanimously reversed Beaman's conviction on May 22, 2008, finding that the trial prosecutor had violated Beaman's constitutional rights.
+During the course of lengthy post-conviction proceedings, Beaman's Center on Wrongful Convictions attorneys, Jeffrey Urdangen and Karen Daniel, developed evidence showing that the prosecution had failed to disclose evidence regarding another suspect in the case and had misled the jury with regard to critical timeline facts.
+Although the circuit and appellate courts continued to uphold the conviction, the Illniois Supreme Court unanimously reversed Beaman's conviction on May 22, 2008, finding that the trial prosecutor, Souk, had violated Beaman's constitutional rights.
 The high court characterized the State's case against Beaman as "tenuous" and found it probable that the jury would have acquitted him had it known about the other suspect.

 At that point, the McLean County State's Attorney's office had the option of retrying Beaman or dismissing the case against him.
 On January 29, 2009, all charges against Beaman were dropped.
 Beaman then filed a petition for a certificate of innocence.
 While those proceedings were pending, newly available DNA testing revealed the presence of two unknown male profiles in samples from the victim's body and clothing that likely came from the true pertetrators.
 Beaman was granted a certificate of innocence by the Circuit Court of McLean County on April 29, 2013.
 On January 9, 2015, outgoing Illinois Governor Pat Quinn additionally granted Beaman an innocence pardon.